 “37% of alcohol abusers and 53% of drug abusers also have at least one serious mental illness” Of all people diagnosed as mentally ill, 29% abuse either alcohol or drugs.”

-These statistics are alarming as we realize that those with life altering disorders tend to self medicate with drugs or alcohol.
-However, unlike Ocean Hills, there are still rehabilitation facilities in southern California do not treat disorders with a dual diagnosis treatment plan to address this problem.
+These statistics are alarming as we realize that those with life-altering disorders tend to self-medicate with drugs or alcohol.
+However, unlike Ocean Hills, there are still rehabilitation facilities in southern California that do not treat disorders with a dual diagnosis treatment plan to address this problem.